jacobschellenberg/jacobschellenberg.github.io/posts/projects/_posts/2018-08-18-multiple-of.markdown

 I also couldn't think of a better name for the variables `_multipleOf01` and `_multipleOf02`.
 It's might be slightly confusing that you are getting the multiple of `01` or `02`, but the name is supposed to represent the input, of which there are 2.

 Apparently I wrote the initial version of this back in November 2013.
 Nearly 5 years ago.
+I can't find the original link to where I thought to do this challenge, but I'm pretty sure it was from Reddit.

 Looking back at it, I was pretty happy with the result.
 When I wrote this, I would have been a fresh graduate from college, only a few months out.